Research

 -

 Abstract.
-We consider the estimation of finite dimensional parameters identified via a system of conditional moment equalities when at least one of the endogenous variables (outcomes and/or explanatory variables) is missing at random for some individuals in the sample.
-We derive the semi-parametric efficiency bound for estimating the parameters and use it to demonstrate that efficiency gains occur only if there exists at least one endogenous variable that is non-missing, i.e. observed for all individuals in the sample.
-We show how to construct ‘doubly robust’ estimators and propose an estimator that achieves the efficiency bound.
-A simulation study reveals that our estimator works well in medium-sized samples for point estimation as well as for inference.
-To see what insights our estimator can deliver in empirical applications with very large sample sizes, we revisit the female labour supply model of Angrist and Evans (1998) and show that if there is even medium missingness in female labour income (the outcome variable), then having more than 200,000 observations is not enough for a researcher using inverse propensity score weighted GMM to find a statistically significant negative effect of having a 3rd child (the endogenous explanatory variable) on labour income.
-In contrast, our semiparametrically efficient estimator can deliver point estimates of this effect that are comparable to the GMM estimates as well as being statistically significant. -
+We estimate finite dimensional parameters in conditional moment restriction (CMR) models when at least one of the endogenous variables (outcomes and/or explanatory variables) in the model is missing for some individuals in the sample.
+We demonstrate that efficiency gains in estimation occur if and only if there is at least one endogenous variable – included in or excluded from the CMR model – that is nonmissing (observed for all individuals in the sample), which we show characterizes informative imputation.
+We propose a semiparametrically efficient estimator which is also ‘doubly robust’.
+To illustrate the insights our estimator can provide in empirical applications with large sample sizes, we artificially induce missingness in the female labor supply model of Angrist and Evans (1998).
+Despite medium levels of missingness in female labor income (the outcome) and a sample size exceeding 200,000 observations, the inverse propensity score weighted generalized method of moments (GMM) estimator finds only a statistically insignificant negative effect of having a third child (the endogenous regressor) on labor income.
+In contrast, our efficient estimator yields point estimates of this effect that are not only comparable to the GMM estimates but are also statistically significant. -

 Abstract.
 We propose a novel univariate conditional density model family where asset returns are decomposed into a sum of copula-connected unobserved positive and negative shocks, both continuous and discrete, thus yielding up to 4 distinct shocks.
 We compare our models to many commonly used GARCH variants by backtesting them on a sample of S&P500 daily data (via VaR and volatility forecast quality testing).
 A subset of our models performs better both in sample and out of sample compared with standard models.
 We show that the independence assumption for signed shocks does not hold, and that covariance is an important component of total variance, and it is time-dependent with a leverage-like effect.
 Conditional skewness behaviour reveals naïve investors’ expectations.